ctripcorp/SQLlin/README.md

 中文版请见[这里](README_CN.md)

-SQLlin is a Kotlin Multiplatform SQLite library that based on DSL and KSP.
+SQLlin is an ORM library for Kotlin Multiplatform that based on DSL and KSP.
+It uses SQLite under the hood.
 You can write SQL statements with your Kotlin code and these can be verified by Kotlin compiler.
 Sample just like be this:

 ```kotlin
 private val db by lazy { Database(name = "person.db", path = path, version = 1) }